 Catholic Volunteer Network Partnership

 As a school community, we are enriched each year by students who have engaged in full-time service, seeking to better understand our society and world and to integrate these realities with core themes of justice, spirituality, and community.
-In recognition of the value of this service, STM is committed to providing scholarship funds to cover at least 75% of tuition costs for an STM degree or certificate program for lay students who have served in a Catholic Volunteer Network member program in the last five years.
+In recognition of the value of this service, STM is committed to providing scholarship funds to cover at least 75% of tuition costs for an STM master's or 18-credit certificate program for lay students who have served in a Catholic Volunteer Network member program in the last five years.

 Catholic education has always been at the heart of the Church’s mission in the world, animated by educators who are committed to honoring the dignity of each student, ultimately helping to form compassionate, faith-filled disciples committed to the common good.
-In honor of their steadfast work, STM is delighted to guarantee at least a 50% tuition scholarship for lay Catholic school teachers and administrators in an STM degree or certificate program.
+In honor of their steadfast work, STM is delighted to offer at least a 50% tuition scholarship for qualified lay Catholic school teachers and administrators in an STM degree or 18-credit certificate program.

 The School of Theology and Ministry (STM) at Boston College offers a thorough curriculum in Hispanic ministry and theology.
 This partnership will prepare or renew people – academically, professionally, and spiritually – to render effective ministry within Hispanic communities in pastoral settings.
 Qualified lay applicants, Hispanic and non-Hispanic, who demonstrate a clear commitment to Hispanic ministry and theology, and who intend to work with Hispanic communities after completing their studies are eligible for at least a 75% tuition scholarships.
 Scholarships are awarded based on merit, promise and availability.